david-crow/cs-5201/notes.md

 Requirements for our array class
 1. Runtime sizing - using the constructor
-2. Use of the `[ , ]` operator for indexing into the array
+2. Use of the `[]` operator for indexing into the array
 3. Automatic memory management
 4. Array copying facility
 5. Being able to assign a single value to every element of the array
-6. Resizing of my array
+6. Resizing of the array

 ```C++
 // array.h